widmogrod/zf2-assetic-module/README.md

   2. If 'controller' not exists, use assets from 'route' configuration
   3. If 'route' not exists, don't load assets

+## Cache Busting
+By default the asset's last modified time is added into to the filename before the extension.
+To change this behaviour a different cache buster strategy must be injected into the service.
+To prevent a cache buster url being used, add the Null cachebuster to the service

 ## Projects using _AsseticBundle_